apache/flink-kubernetes-operator/docs/content/docs/operations/plugins.md

 In order to enable your custom `FlinkResourceListener` you need to:

  1. Implement the interface
- 2. Add your listener class to `org.apache.flink.kubernetes.operator.listener.FlinkResourceListener` in `META-INF/services`
+ 2. Add your listener class to `org.apache.flink.kubernetes.operator.api.listener.FlinkResourceListener` in `META-INF/services`
  3. Package your JAR and add it to the plugins directory of your operator image (`/opt/flink/plugins`)